cmkobel/elastical-testical/README.md

 * HMM library written in C
 * Has Python bindings allowing it to be used by Python as well
-* The library should be made in a modular way such that the user can easely add functionalities
+* The library should be made in a modular way such that the user can easily add functionalities

 ## GOAL